zseen/cs50/Week4/speller/README.md

 ## Why do you think we pass `before` and `after` by reference (instead of by value) to `calculate`, even though we're not changing their contents?

 Because it saves memory and time: passing the values includes copying the two 16 member `struct`s.
-As the purpose of `getrusage()` is to track the required resources (e.g., time and RAM), the results would be inaccurate.
+As the purpose of `getrusage()` is to track the required resources (e.g., time and RAM), it is more reasonable to use two pointers (that are either 32 or 64 bit) instead.

 ## Explain as precisely as possible, in a paragraph or more, how `main` goes about reading words from a file.
 In other words, convince us that you indeed understand how that function's `for` loop works.